dvachette/microtroopers/README.md

 | Zoom +/-        | Mouse wheel        | Na                   |
 | Select item     | digit keys         | Any keys             |

 The player can also set his username, his icon, his pseudo color, and manage his account settings.

 ### 4. Inventory

 The player can see here all the items he owns, and he can upgrade and equip some weapons.

+## Server

+The server is a multithreading program that can handle players connexions, host games, and manage shop.

+### Player connexion

+When the player tries to connect, the server will check into its database many things:

+Is this player banned ?

+Does the player need an update or a re-download ?

+If the player is banned, the used wi-fi will be added to the blacklist, and the connexion will be canceled.

+If the player needs an update, or a re-download, the server will ask the client if he consents to a download, and will launch the download.

+Then, the server will create a thread for the player, which will handle his main page.

+### Shop managing

+The shop is managed by a json file, listed in a database.

+the database check which offers each player bought, in order to prevent overbuying or claiming twice the same offer.

+### Game hosting

+Each game is host in a single thread, which can holp up to 6 players.

+The thread will handle the input events, the outputs, the updates of the map, and the random spawn of AMOs, build, shield and heal